Skip to main content

 Roll out across your organization

 • Grant scoped access.
-Grant nimble_role to the specific user roles or service accounts that should call the procedures, not to PUBLIC.
+Grant nimble_role to the specific user roles or service accounts that should call the UDFs, not to PUBLIC.
 The role already carries SNOWFLAKE.CORTEX_USER, so grantees can invoke the agent without any extra Cortex grant.

 • Tune for your Nimble rate-limit tier.
 The cookbook enrichment proc accepts a max_workers parameter for concurrent extraction.
 Start at 4 and raise it as your tier allows; Nimble’s rate-limits page lists per-tier ceilings.